-- Insulin, oral agents for controlling blood sugar, insulin syringes, insulin needles, insulin pens, glucometers, glucometer test strips, lancets, alcohol wipes, and additional items that are included on our list of covered drugs - In accordance with RI General Law § 27-20.8-3, Neighborhood members will not be charged more than a \$40 copayment for a 30-day supply of insulin - Specific oral contraceptives and diaphragms, and other hormonal contraceptives that by law require a prescription - Fluoride for children - In accordance with State of Rhode Island General Laws § 27-55-2, specific off-label use of FDA -approved prescription drugs used in the treatment of cancer and any disabling or life-threatening disease which have not been approved by the FDA for that indication; provided, however, that such a drug is recognized for such treatment in one of the standard reference compendia, or in the medical literature. - Compounded prescriptions are only covered if one active ingredient requires a prescription and is covered on the formulary.
+- Insulin, oral agents for controlling blood sugar, insulin syringes, insulin needles, insulin pens, glucometers, continuous glucose monitors, glucometer test strips, lancets, alcohol wipes and additional items that are included on our list of covered drugs - In accordance with RI General Law § 27-20.8-3, Neighborhood members will not be charged more than a \$40 copayment for a 30-day supply of insulin - Specific oral contraceptives and diaphragms, and other hormonal contraceptives that by law require a prescription - Fluoride for children - In accordance with State of Rhode Island General Laws § 27-55-2, specific off-label use of FDA -approved prescription drugs used in the treatment of cancer and any disabling or life-threatening disease which have not been approved by the FDA for that indication; provided, however, that such a drug is recognized for such treatment in one of the standard reference compendia, or in the medical literature. - Compounded prescriptions are only covered if one active ingredient requires a prescription and is covered on the formulary.
 Compounded medications are subject to prior authorization. - Specific over-the-counter (OTC) drugs.
-Find list online at www.nhpri.org - Specific prescription and OTC smoking cessation agents prescribed by a plan provider. - Prescription Drugs listed on the Formulary
+Find list online at www.nhpri.org - Specific prescription and OTC smoking cessation agents prescribed by a plan provider. - Prescription Drugs listed on the Formulary - In accordance with the Patient Protection and Affordable Care Act (ACA) specific preventative prescription drugs are covered at no cost and are not subject to deductibles.